temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ## Define your application logic

+We now want to take our external interactions and tie them in with the rest of our application logic.
+This is where a Workflow comes in.

-A Workflow defines a sequence of steps defined by writing code, known as a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition).
+A Workflow is a sequence of steps defined by writing code, known as a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition).
 These steps are executed as a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).

 A Workflow Definition is essentially a function, which can store state and orchestrates the execution of Activities.
 Workflows manage the coordination and logic of your application's processes, while Activities perform the tasks which interact with external services.